msawangwan/vector_trig_geometry/README.md

 - Everything in this project is *WIP* and for *prototyping* purposes
 - Some code isn't optimized
 - Some scripts are _scratch_ scripts for collecting my notes on various subjects
+- All other assets are/is original content, i'm not very good at spriting but am trying to improve
 - Originally, this project was just to practice math related functionality
-- Feel free to copy my code, attribution would be nice but...no one's gonna' hold you to it
+- Feel free to copy my code or use my assets, attribution would be nice but...no one's gonna' hold you to it

 * * *

-###### all code in this repo falls under the mit license:
+###### all code and assets/content in this repo falls under the mit license:

 MIT License